lagoon-examples/drupal-base/README.md

 .......PR...........................dfsdfsdf.....ss....fgdfg...dd....dfdfdfdf
 This template includes everything necessary to run on [Lagoon](https://www.github.com/uselagoon/lagoon) (in both the local development environments or on hosted Lagoon clusters.)

-This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
+This project template should provide a kickstart for dmanaging your site dependencies with [Composer](https://getcomposer.org/).
 It is based on the [original Drupal Composer Template](https://github.com/drupal-composer/drupal-project),

 ## Included Services